*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Peppermint And Lavender Tea

 Lavender and peppermint are a natural combination.
-Lavender is actually part of the mint family of plants so it combines well with the peppery mintiness of the peppermint.
+Lavender is actually part of the mint family of plants so it combines well with the peppery mintiness of peppermint.
 The lavender brings a nice floral note to the peppermint tea blend.
 The final product is a smooth flowery herbal infusion that does not sacrifice any drinkability.

 DIY Peppermint And Lavender Tea